Elkinmt19/aws-databases-project/projects/ecs-kinesis-timestream/README.md

 </p>

 ## **Services** :space_invader:
+This section of the documentation gives an explanation about all the AWS services that were used in this project.

 - [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/): Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that simplifies your deployment, management, and scaling of containerized applications.

 - [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/es/ecr/): Amazon Elastic Container Registry (Amazon ECR) is a fully managed container registry offering high-performance hosting, so you can reliably deploy application images and artifacts anywhere.